alschmut/ObjectiveCParser/README.md

 |/path/to/MyFile.m/someMethod       |1
 |/path/to/MyFile.m/anotherMethod    |5

-## How to add a new programming language with antlr4
+## How to add a new programming language to be analysed with antlr4

 ### Generate Python classes for a new grammar
 - Find the <new_language> grammar on [antlr-grammars-v4](https://github.com/antlr/grammars-v4)